DevL/guardsafe/README.md

 ### Why nil? and float? instead of is_nil and is_float

-While the Elixir core team thinks that `nil?` compared to `is_nil` is [an inconcistency](https://groups.google.com/forum/#!topic/elixir-lang-core/FaKJstePFV0), others, especially Rubyists, are more comfortable with the `nil?` notation.
+While the Elixir core team thinks that `nil?` compared to `is_nil` is [an inconcistency](https://groups.google.com/forum/#!topic/elixir-lang-core/FaKJstePFV0), others, especially Rubyists, might be more comfortable with the `nil?` notation.
+Honestly though, this is mostly intended as a display of how Elixir's metaprogramming capabilities can be used to shape the look and feel of the language itself.

 ## Online documentation

-For more information, see [the full documentation](http://hexdocs.pm/guardsafe/).
+For more information, see [the full documentation](http://hexdocs.pm/guardsafe).

+## Contributing

+1. Fork this repository
+2. Create your feature branch (`git checkout -b quis-custodiet-ipsos-custodes`)
+3. Commit your changes (`git commit -am 'Guards!
+Guards!'`)
+4. Push to the branch (`git push origin quis-custodiet-ipsos-custodes`)
+5. Create a new Pull Request